Velocity (album): Recording

+The album was principally recorded by the three band members alone, without the use of any live drums.
+Instead Chris Larkin used the LinnDrum drum machine, with each member playing percussion, and Chuck Sabo providing additional percussion.
+Sanford Ponder was also brought in to program the digital sampling synthesizer Fairlight CMI on certain tracks, and it can be heard most prominently on "Can't You Hear Me?".

 Critical reception

 Music journalist Robert Christgau gave the album a B+, and stated that "These three Steven Stanley-produced Philadelphians don't just dance in their heads.
 Not only do they command the spare formal pop eloquence that many popdance minimalists claim and few get next to, they have a generous regard for pop pleasure.
 Their simple hooks add up to full-fledged tunes, their basic-English lyrics are more than runes.
 And singer Alice DeSoto is unaffected and vivacious, a rare combination."

 Track listing

 All songs are written by Alice Desoto, Charles Hansen and Chris Larkin.